zang3tsu88/mesto/README.md

 # Project: Mesto Russia

 This is a 4th project from a [Yandex Practicum](https://practicum.yandex.ru/) web dev course.
+In this project I learn to do basic JavaScript and manipulate DOM.
+Use objects and event listeners to add cards, like/delete them and make modal windows with JS validation for them.

 ## Table of contents